-Early warning system: market and supply chain monitoring, in-depth dependencies, industrial capacities, etc.)
+Early warning system: market and supply chain monitoring, in-depth analysis (strategic dependencies, industrial capacities, etc.)

-- US: Executive Order 14017 'America's Supply Chains': 100-days in-depth reviews of in semiconductors, high-capacity batteries, including for electric vehicles; critical and strategic minerals, pharmaceuticals and their active ingredients.
-Results and recommendations to ensure resilient supply 2021 and February 2022. - US: Supply Chain Disruption Task Force coordinating inter-agency process on supply chain issues. - Korea: Korea has an early warning system in place to monitor 20 key raw materials to ensure stable s - The Quad (US, Australia, India, and Japan) has set up a Critical and Emerging Technology Wo improve the security of supply chains for critical technologies. - Japan: Economic Security Promotion Act (ESPA) will select "designated critical commodities" and ensuring their steady supply chains that will analyse potential bottlenecks, required measures and sectors with deadlines, funding, etc. - Singapore: Singapore has established a Future Economy Planning Office (FEPO) within its M (MTI).
-FEPO's key roles include develop industry transformation maps (ITMs), to secure Singapore's expression of the secure Singapore industry transformation maps (ITMs), to secure Singapore's expression of the secure Singapore industry transformation maps (ITMs). - Singapore: Within Singapore's Prime Minister Office resides the Centre for Strategic Futures (CFS). whose mission is to position the Singapore government to navigate emerging strategic challenges and hat Latest publication: the Driving Forces Card. - UK: Department of International Trade established a Global Supply Chains Directorate in April 2020 critical global supply chains.
-The directorate will prioritise by criticality the UK's supply chains, assess maturity of the UK's response. - Australia: In 2021, The Australian government created the Office of Supply Chain Resilience under the monitor Australian supply chains' resilience. - Australia and the UK set up a joint Australia-UK supply chain resilience capability building initiati shared understanding and insight about common dependencies and critical supply chain risks.
+- US: Executive Order 14017 'America's Supply Chains': 100-days in-depth reviews of industrial bases in 4 sectors: semiconductors, high-capacity batteries, including for electric vehicles; critical and strategic minerals, including rare earths; and (4) pharmaceuticals and their active ingredients.
+Results and recommendations to ensure resilient supply chains will be published June 2021 and February 2022. - US: Supply Chain Disruption Task Force coordinating inter-agency process on supply chain issues. - Korea: Korea has an early warning system in place to monitor 20 key raw materials to ensure stable supplies. - The Quad (US, Australia, India, and Japan) has set up a Critical and Emerging Technology Working Group to monitor and improve the security of supply chains for critical technologies. - Japan: Economic Security Promotion Act (ESPA) will select "designated critical commodities" and will publish policy papers on ensuring their steady supply chains that will analyse potential bottlenecks, required measures and actions by public and private sectors with deadlines, funding, etc. - Singapore: Singapore has established a Future Economy Planning Office (FEPO) within its Ministry of Trade and Industry (MTI).
+FEPO's key roles include develop industry transformation maps (ITMs), to secure Singapore's economy resilience. - Singapore: Within Singapore's Prime Minister Office resides the Centre for Strategic Futures (CFS).
+CSF is a foresight department whose mission is to position the Singapore government to navigate emerging strategic challenges and harness potential opportunities.
+Latest publication: the Driving Forces Card. - UK: Department of International Trade established a Global Supply Chains Directorate in April 2020 to strengthen resilience across critical global supply chains.
+The directorate will prioritise by criticality the UK's supply chains, assess vulnerability and agree on the maturity of the UK's response. - Australia: In 2021, The Australian government created the Office of Supply Chain Resilience under the Prime Minister dedicated to monitor Australian supply chains' resilience.

+• Australia and the UK set up a joint Australia-UK supply chain resilience capability building initiative with the goal of increasing shared understanding and insight about common dependencies and critical supply chain risks.

-Collection of key supply chain information from industr
+Collection of key supply chain information from industry

-- US: The Defense Production Act (DPA) allows the US government to obtain information from bus needed for industry studies. - US: Subpoena power of the Federal Trade Commission enables the consumer protection agend companies to turn over information for research purposes, a power it has used to study the privacy pra and start-up acquisitions by the five U.S. tech giants, among other areas. - Japan: Under ESPA Business operators (including foreign) engaged in the production, import of commodities" may be required to report data on the production, import, sale, procurement or storage of raw materials, and may be subject to on-site inspections. - Australia: The Security of Critical Infrastructure Act 2018 creates a register for Critical Infrastructure of critical assets ownership.
-The Act also empowers the Department of Home Affairs to obtain on the Affairs to obtain the Affairs the Affairs to obtain the Affairs to obtain the Affairs the Affairs to obtain the Affairs the Affairs assets, notably in the case of cyberattacks.
+- US: The Defense Production Act (DPA) allows the US government to obtain information from businesses, including information needed for industry studies. - US: Subpoena power of the Federal Trade Commission enables the consumer protection agency to have authority to order companies to turn over information for research purposes, a power it has used to study the privacy practices of broadband providers and start-up acquisitions by the five U.S. tech giants, among other areas. - Japan: Under ESPA Business operators (including foreign) engaged in the production, import or sale of "designated critical commodities" may be required to report data on the production, import, sale, procurement or storage of such commodities or related raw materials, and may be subject to on-site inspections. - Australia: The Security of Critical Infrastructure Act 2018 creates a register for Critical Infrastructure Assets to build a clearer picture of critical assets ownership.
+The Act also empowers the Department of Home Affairs to obtain detailed information on critical assets, notably in the case of cyberattacks.

-Funding/subsidies, tax incentives, support to investments, R&D etc., in sp chains
+Funding/subsidies, tax incentives, support to investments, R&D etc., in specific sectors/values chains